lukaszkorecki/command-center/README.md

 > It's **that** simple.
 Now don't you **want** to become a cult leader?

-Vim-expat friendly emacs configuration

 Years ago I used to be an EMACS user before fully-converting to Vim.
-While Vim is powerful, confgurable and all that - *Vimscript* is not the best language to work with.
+While Vim is powerful, configurable and all that - *Vimscript* is not the best language to work with.

-Thanks to fantastic [evil-mode](https://gitorious.org/evil/pages/Home) and numerous plugins I was able to recreate quite neat `vim`-like environment and be able to use Elisp as a scripting language.
+Thanks to fantastic [evil-mode](https://gitorious.org/evil/pages/Home) and couple of plugins I was able to recreate quite neat `vim`-like environment and be able to use Elisp as a scripting language.

 # Setup